SAMBOJURAVITEJA/fronend/README.md

 # Pokémon Management Application

 ## Introduction
-This project is a full-stack application developed using ReactJS for the frontend and Node.js with Express.js for the backend.
+This project is a full-stack application developed using ReactJS/ReactTS for the frontend and Node.js with Express.js for the backend.
 The application allows users to add and manage Pokémon, performing various CRUD operations.

 ## Features
 - **Add Pokémon Page**: Allows users to add Pokémon with specific details such as owner name, direction, initial positions, name, ability, speed, and direction.